Mujahedyousef/my-notes/README.md

 # my-notes
-The first day from journey learning JavaScript
+The first day from journey learning JavaScript.